PHYS5016 Dissertation in Theoretical Physics

 - Unit rules

-- enrolment in 53560 Master of Physics (Theoretical Physics specialisation) and completion of the core and complementary units for the Physics major or equivalent.
+- enrolment in the Master of Physics (Theoretical Physics) and completion of the core units in the Physics major or the Frontier Physics major or equivalent

 - PHYS5304 Physics Research Project Part 4